-\paragraph{Grounded self-attention.} While bokeh cross-attention effectively controls defocus blur for a single image, we observe unwanted content shifts when applying different blur levels to the same scene.
-Simply using a structure-fixing approach at inference, such as cross-image attention~\cite{alalufCrossImageAttentionZeroShot2024}, can enforce consistency but often conflates scene composition and blur, leading to a limited bokeh range.
-To address this, we introduce a \emph{grounded self-attention} mechanism (see Figure~\ref{fig:method}).
-Concretely, we designate a random \emph{pivot} image in each contrastive batch as a structural anchor for the other images: the pivot's queries enforce a consistent scene layout, while the keys are concatenated from both pivot and target images to align each defocus level with the pivot's content.
-Exposing the model to such paired examples teaches it to disentangle bokeh intensity from scene contents.
+While bokeh cross-attention effectively controls defocus blur for a single image, we observe unwanted content shifts when applying different blur levels to the same scene (\ie, same text prompt and random seed).
+To address this, we introduce our \emph{grounded self-attention} mechanism (see \figref{method}).
+This design follows prior analyses of attention in image diffusion models showing that queries primarily encode spatial information, keys act as the linking mechanism to features, and values capture appearance and style~\cite{alalufCrossImageAttentionZeroShot2024, tewel2025addit}.
+Leveraging these roles, we designate a random \emph{pivot} image in each contrastive batch as a structural anchor for the other images during training.